target/flottbot-docs/content/basics/slack.md

 ### 1. Install Your Bot Integration

-Got access to Target Botshop?
+Got access to a Slack workspace?
 Great.
 Let's add your integration:

 1. Go to the your Workspace's [App Directory](https://api.slack.com/apps), search for 'Bots' and click the option _`Bots Connect a bot to the Slack Real Time Messaging API`_.
 2. Click on the green `Add Configuration` button on the left.